smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 * By uploading a csv list of districts in the format: [ID, band] (**rifc-dsub-idlist**)
 * By selecting with a zipped shapefile (see **rifd-dsub-risk**).
 Various methods are possible; defining buffers around a point file, defining selection by polygon extent, defining selection by polygon attribute.
+* By selecting by postal code (see *rifd-dsub-postal.js*).
+Postal code, grid X/Y and WGS co-ordinates are supported;
 * Note that selection based on shapefile/polygon overlay is determined on the basis of intersection with the districts centroid and the overlay.
 Essentially a simple point-in-polygon test: **rifs-util-gis**.
 * Study area for risk analysis allows 1:6 bands, disease mapping just one band.
 Comparison areas always only allow one band.
-It is possible to select comparison areas using shapefiles
+It is possible to select comparison areas using shapefiles;
 * Methods to select layers will be refined once we have some user feedback

+The *CommonMappingStateService* (see: *rifs-util-mapstate.js*) stores map state, and removed a lot of code from the map table directive and maintains selected areas lists in both list and hash forms for efficient access.
+It is also used to implement intersection analysis.
+See also *rifs-dmap-mappingstate.js* which will be merged in time.

 Investigation parameters is where the taxonomy service is used.
 This is a standalone service due to copyright issues with the ICD10 codes (we cannot distribute this on github).
 ICD 9 and 10 are the only services available; more taxonomies are planned to be incorporated.
-This dialog can now handle multiple covariates and in future could use set lists of ICD codes and support multiple investigations.
+This dialog can now handle multiple covariates and additonal covariates.
+In future the modal could use set lists of ICD codes and support multiple investigations.
 The taxonomy list is a ui-grid table.
 UI-grid now supports "hierarchial" rows (in beta) and so the display could be improved to show a hierarchy, e.g. for *C34*:

 * C: All malignant neoplasms
   * C30-C39: Malignant neoplasms of respiratory and intrathoracic organs